unknowdeepanshu/Flayppy_simlar_game/README.md

-how to run in this localy
+How to run in this locally

 Step 1:
 Download fisrt this file